 The front entrance is centered and accentuated by the pitched roofline & gable.
 The symmetry of the front aspect is enhanced by the linear geometry of the feature hardwood truss & exposed rafters.
 This has the effect of drawing the subject into the generous entrance-way.
 Left and right wings angle away either side of the entrance.

-Immediately upon entering a sense of space and grandeur sweeps you up – literally.
+Immediately upon entering a sense of space and grandeur sweeps you up-literally.
 Eyes will be drawn up by the exposed raked rafters.
 The vaulted ceiling contributing to the voluminous feel of the open living area.
 A wall of glass sliding doors span the length of the living area opening onto the central pool and outdoor living area.
-Above this windows are set into the gable maximizing the natural light and unifying the flow of the indoor & outdoor space.
+Above this windows are set into the gable maximising the natural light and unifying the flow of the indoor & outdoor space.

 A uniquely shaped block has given rise to a fantastic design.
-Simplicity and restraint in fixtures and finishes combines to give compliment to a home that offers surprisingly sumptuous splendor tucked away in it’s suburban setting.
+Simplicity and restraint in fixtures and finishes combines to give compliment to a home that offers surprisingly sumptuous splendour tucked away in its suburban setting.